Souk21/jsfx-lint/README.md

 Default severity: `warning`

-Slider without a description.
+A slider without a description.
 It will not be displayed in the default UI and will not be automatable.

 ```
 slider1:0<0,1,1>